Lit de justice: Later practice

 In the Middle Ages, a lit de justice was the setting for trials of great aristocrats for major crimes.
 From the 16th century onwards, it was used to enforce the registration of royal edicts.
 In the 17th century, it was a rare event but it was revived under Louis XV, raising controversy among the parliamentary noblesse de robe, mindful of their threatened prerogatives.

 The lit de justice, as it was revived in 1527, was intended by the royal party as an expression of royal justice, with hazy and immemorial antecedents in the open-air gathering of nobles presided over by enthroned Merovingian kings.
 In the king's presence the parlements lost its usual quality of judge, to take the role of counsellor following the principle adveniente principe, cessat magistratus ("with the arrival of the king, magistratures cease").
-As relations between Henri III and the Parliament of Paris became strained, the king used his presence in the lit de justice to enforce his will upon a recalcitrant court.
+As relations between Henry III and the Parlement of Paris became strained, the king used his presence in the lit de justice to enforce his will upon a recalcitrant court.

-Absolutist propaganda asserted that a lit de justice in its origins could take place before any parlement though, in practice, the appearance of Charles IX before the Parliament of Rouen to enforce the enregistration of his Edict of Amboise (1563) was an innovation intended to discount the legislative role of the Parliament of Paris.
-He and the Queen Mother made a tour of parlements—Dijon, Bordeaux, Toulouse—to enforce the registration of the Edict throughout France.
-From the reign of Louis XIII it was confined to the Parliament of Paris.
+Absolutist propaganda asserted that a lit de justice in its origins could take place before any parlement though, in practice, the appearance of Charles IX before the Parliament of Rouen to enforce the registration of his Edict of Amboise (1563) was an innovation intended to discount the legislative role of the Parlement of Paris.
+He and the Queen Mother Catherine de' Medici made a tour of parlements—Dijon, Bordeaux, Toulouse—to enforce the registration of the Edict throughout France.
+From the reign of Louis XIII it was confined to the Parlement of Paris.

-In his Memoirs, the Duc de Saint-Simon describes in detail a lit de justice held during the Regency of the Duke of Orléans on August 26, 1718 at the Tuileries Palace.
-The lit was used to enact an edict respecting the French currency over the parlements objection as well as stripping the Duke of Maine of his control over the child King Louis XV's education and of the rank of prince du sang.
+In his Memoirs, the Duc de Saint-Simon describes in detail a lit de justice held during the Regency of the Duke of Orléans on September 2, 1715.
+The lit was used to enact an edict overruling the testament of the deceased Louis XIV, stripping the Duke of Maine of his control over the child King Louis XV's education and of the rank of prince du sang.

 The last such session was in May 8, 1788, under Louis XVI, at Versailles.